oversizedhat/oscarberg.com/content/blog/hugo.md

 Compared to last post about Jekyll I wanted to take a static site a bit further and build my own personal website (this one) so the requirements I had were a bit more defined this time (well, in reality still just in my own head, but anyways).
 Hoping that I will spend some time on this website as well as ENJOY spending time on it I wanted something:

 - Easy **and fun** to work with
-- Responsible UI out of the box
+- Responsive UI out of the box
 - Site needs to look the way I want (without me having to put a lot of effort on it)
 - Cheap or free
 - Easy to extend in future